Box Tunnel: Defence use

 A Royal Air Force station, RAF Box, was established and used an area of the tunnels.
 In response to the Bristol Blitz, during 1940, Alfred McAlpine developed a fallback aircraft engine factory for use by the Bristol Aeroplane Company (BAC), although it never went into production.
 BAC used the facility to accommodate the company's experimental department, which was developing an engine to power bombers and the Bristol Beaufighter.

 The CAD was closed at the end of the war but was maintained in operational condition until the 1950s.
 The sidings were cleared, and saw no further use until the mid-1980s when a museum was opened on the site for a short period.
 During the post-war years, portions of the ammunition depot were redeveloped for other facilities, including the Central Government War Headquarters, RAF No.1 Signal Unit, Controller Defence Communication Network and the Corsham Computer Centre.

 As of the present day, the only element of the complex that remains is the former computer centre.
 The visible north end of the tunnel has been sealed by concrete and rubble.
 The former CAD has been reused as a secure commercial document storage facility.

 Electrification

 The tunnel was planned to be electrified by 2017 as part of the Great Western Electrification Programme.
 During the summer of 2015, the tunnel was closed for six weeks for preparatory work including lowering the track by roughly 600 mm and replacing 7 mi of cabling in advance of the catenary infrastructure being installed.
-However a November 2016 announcement stated that the plan to electrify the mainline from Thingley Junction (near Chippenham) to Bristol Temple Meads was delayed indefinitely.
+However a November 2016 announcement stated that the plan to electrify the mainline from Thingley Junction (near Chippenham) to was delayed indefinitely.